Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - `-ResourceId`
     - The parameter : 'ResourceId' is being replaced by parameter : 'InputObject'.

+### `Remove-AzEventHubVirtualNetworkRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - This cmdlet would be deprecated in a future release.
+Please use Set-AzEventHubNetworkRuleSet.

 ### `Set-AzEventHub`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventHub'

 - Parameter breaking-change will happen to all parameter sets
   - `-InputObject`